ic-labs/django-icekit/docs/architecture/content/rich-content-models.rst

 Rich content models
 ===================

-ICEkit's approach to rich content is based on the ``fluent-contents`` system.
+GLAMkit's approach to rich content is based on the ``fluent-contents`` system.
 In that system, content models contain placeholders, and placeholders contain content items.
 ..
 TODO: describe the system.